Dear Parishioners of St. Philip Neri Church,

 In light of Governor Wolfe’s announcement/directive and the growing concerns around the coronavirus the following are now in effect for our Parish:

-St. Philip Neri School is closed and will potentially reopen on April 6th.
-If this date changes, we will provide further notification when available.
+St. Philip Neri School is closed UNTIL FURTHER NOTICE.
 Our School has and will continue to receive a deep cleaning of all areas in preparation for the return of our students.

 Archbishop Perez, in union with the Bishops of Pennsylvania, has dispensed the faithful of the Archdiocese of Philadelphia from the obligation to attend Sunday Mass.